becamorin20/Group-16/docs/status.md

 All of our individual evaluations are trained on 100 iterations/episodes.
 We did this because of time constraints with the deadline, but plan on expanding this number later.

+For each episode, we measure the number of commands sent by the agent while it is alive.
+We then plot all of these data points for each evaluation onto a scatterplot and fit a 1-degree polynomial (using numpy) to the data.
+Be aware that each plot contains a lot of noise.

 ### No Maze
 To start our evaluation, we set our agent in a grid environment without a maze.
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/no-maze.png" width="450"></div>